AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 const { data, loading, error } = useGetAppsReleasesQuery({
   variables: {
     first: 10,
-    filters: { where: { applicationID: { equalTo: 'extensionId' } } }, // specify an extensionId to filter only releases for the particular app
+    filters: { where: { applicationID: { equalTo: 'id of the application' } } }, // specify an application id to filter only releases for the particular app
     sorting: { createdAt: 'DESC' }
   },
   fetchPolicy: 'cache-first',